 Because just like snowflakes, each soulmate relationship is different.
 And timing is different in all soulmate relationships.
 There are soulmates who meet early in life, some later in life.
 Some soulmates meet while they are both single.
 And some can meet while one or both are with different partners.

-Some soulmates meet and get involved in a relationship right away while some may not start their relationship for years.
+Some soulmates meet and get involved in a relationship right away.
+While others may not start their relationship for years.
 There are lessons to learn in every soulmate relationship.
 The changes and evolution of each soulmate relationship is different as well.
 To compare each journey and path of soulmates is a waste of time.

 Some people will have more than one soulmate relationship in their lifetime, while others do not.
 If your first encounter with a soulmate did not work out, you may have the chance for another one.
-If you do have two, or more, soulmate relationships, comparing them is probably not a good idea either.
+If you do have two or more soulmate relationships, comparing them is probably not a good idea either.
 The problems, issues, lessons, and path of each connection will be different.

-Bitterness, anger, impatience, and entitlement is not the vibration you want to be giving off.
+Bitterness, anger, impatience and entitlement is not the vibration you want to be giving off.
 Remember, not all of us will get a soulmate in this lifetime.
 To think you are entitled to one, rather than being gifted one, could be a major mistake on your part.
 The universe does not owe you a soulmate.
 Humble yourself and you may just get one.